Global Rewards in Multi-Agent Deep Reinforcement Learning for Autonomous Mobility on Demand Systems: Experiments

 The policy loss function of $\text{COMA}^\text{scd}$ is a dynamic weighted average of the loss functions of LRA and $\text{COMA}^\text{adj}$, with $\kappa$ being the weight of the loss function of $\text{COMA}^\text{adj}$.
 Over the course of the training, $\kappa$ always starts at zero and ends at one.
 It can increase linearly, following a power function, or it can jump from zero to one at any specified point during training.
-We present results of tests for different patterns of increasing $\kappa$ in Table \ref{tab:training_schedules}.
-We draw four conclusions from these tests: firstly, power functions generally lead to the best performance, which is most likely the result of their smoother transition from local to global rewards in comparison to sudden jumps.
+Since our target is to use global rewards as soon as possible in training, we test power functions and jumps increasing the weight of $\text{COMA}^\text{adj}$ quicker than if following a simple linear schedule.
+We present results of these tests in Table \ref{tab:training_schedules}.
+We observe four patterns in these tests: firstly, power functions generally lead to the best performance, which is most likely the result of their smoother transition from local to global rewards in comparison to sudden jumps.
 Secondly, quickly increasing power functions with exponents between 0.01 and 0.5 work best in all instances.
 As a result of these quickly increasing functions, the share of $\text{COMA}^\text{adj}$ in the loss function rises faster in the best models than it would when following a linear schedule.
 This shows that a quick transition to global rewards enables utilizing their benefits for a larger part of the training.
 Thirdly, the best exponents vary between instances, i.e., a per-instance tuning of the schedule to increase $\kappa$ can lead to visible performance increases.
 Finally, the best performing exponent increases with the instance size.
-We thus conclude that large instances require a slower transition from local to global rewards to achieve best performance, in line with our results concerning the scalability problems of global-rewards-based algorithms.
+The resulting slower transition from local to global rewards in large instances is in line with our results concerning the scalability problems of global-rewards-based algorithms.
+We thus conclude that power functions with quickly increasing exponents generally work best, with large instances requiring larger exponents than small instances.